Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 For instance, snakebite supplies are not needed in the Pacific Northwest area west of the Cascades, but make sense in Eastern Washington or the desert Southwest.

-However, there are some universal essentials no hiker should be without:
+However, there are some universal essentials in a first aid no hiker should be without:

 I consider clean water as a medical necessity, so add water purification tablets to the list.

-8. FLASHLIGHT: I carry a headlamp instead, because it's a good idea to leave both hands free to navigate in the dark.
+I carry a headlamp instead, because it's a good idea to leave both hands free to navigate in the dark or attend to gear.

-But a lightweight flashlight, using LED illumination, would be a good idea on your hiking pack list for beginning day hikers.
+But a lightweight flashlight like this, using LED illumination, would be a good idea on your hiking pack list for beginning day hikers.

 In my own defense, I always stayed on well marked trails and I always had a good idea of how far away from the trail head I was at any one time (well, that's mostly true...).